nhsconnect/prm-repo-gp2gp-messenger/README.md

 Run a development server with `npm run start-local`.

-Or to start together with a linked MQ server.
+Or to start together with a linked MQ server and S3 mocked with localstack, creates a test bucket.

 ```
 ./tasks run_local
 ```